About UH Adult Congenital Heart Disease Program

 At the Adult Congenital Heart Disease Center, our multidisciplinary team offers a full spectrum of specialized care for adults with congenital heart disease.

-Our newly expanded program is a partnership between the heart experts at University Hospitals Rainbow Babies & Children’s Hospital’s Congenital Heart Collaborative and UH Harrington Heart & Vascular Institute and provides seamless care for congenital heart disease patients throughout their lifetime.
+Our program is a unique partnership between the experts at University Hospitals Rainbow Babies & Children’s Hospital’s Congenital Heart Collaborative, UH Harrington Heart & Vascular Institute and UH MacDonald Women's Hospital and provides seamless, multidisciplinary care for teen and adult congenital heart disease patients throughout their lifetime.

 More Adults Living with Congenital Heart Disease

-Congenital heart defects are the most common birth defects in the U.S., affecting nearly 1 percent of all babies born.
+Congenital heart disease is the most common birth defect in the U.S., representing many complex heart defects and affecting nearly 1 percent of all babies born.
 Due to advancements in cardiology and cardiac therapies, we now estimate that more than 90 percent of these babies survive into adulthood.
 Because of their improved survival, there are now more adults with congenital heart disease than children.
 In fact, it is estimated that there are 1.4 million patients in the U.S. with some form of congenital heart disease, and in the next few years this number will increase.

 Most patients with adult congenital heart disease (ACHD) underwent repair during infancy or childhood.
-But it's important to remember that even with successful surgery early in life, adults with congenital heart disease still need continued monitoring throughout their life.
+But it's important to remember that despite successful surgery early in life, the congenital heart defect is only repaired, not cured, and often require reintervention.
 Patients with ACHD are at increased risk of developing abnormal heart rhythms (arrhythmias), narrowing or leaky valves, pulmonary hypertension and heart failure.
-They also may develop additional medical and psychological issues that require care from specialists outside of cardiology.
+They also may experience additional medical and psychological complications that require care from specialists outside of cardiology.

 At the Adult Congenital Heart Disease Center, our newly expanded team include specialists who are board-certified in adult congenital heart disease.
-This means they are specially trained in the comprehensive care of ACHD and understand the effects it can have on all aspects of a patient’s health.
-Because our team has expertise in treating both pediatric and adult heart conditions, we have the experience to treat issues arising from the original heart defect as well as any related conditions patients acquire as adults.
+This means they are specially trained in the comprehensive care of ACHD, including the initial defect, the repair and potential complications, and understand the effects it can have on all aspects of a patient’s health.
+Because the UH team has expertise in treating both pediatric and adult heart conditions, we have the experience to treat issues arising from the original heart defect as well as diagnose and treat complication by offering cardiac surgery as well as interventional procedures.

-The Adult Congenital Heart Disease Center is a collaboration between adult, children's and women’s health experts who are dedicated to providing the best care possible.
+The Adult Congenital Heart Disease Center is a collaboration between children's, adult and women’s health experts who are dedicated to providing the best care possible.
 Our team include:

 - Congenital heart surgeons